Whalehoho/Whalehoho/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying on SE in Asia Pacific University of Technology & Innovation (APU).
+- 👨‍🎓 I’m currently studying on SE in **Asia Pacific University of Technology & Innovation (APU)**.
 - 🌱 I’m passionate about coding, especially web development.
-- 🤔 I’m looking for help with SLAM.
+- 😩 I'm currently struggling with SLAM.
-- 📫 How to reach me: laukahchuan012@gmail.com.
+- 💬 How to reach me: *laukahchuan012@gmail.com*.
-- ⚡ Fun fact: Beluga is very squishy.
+- 🐬 Fun fact: Beluga is very squishy.

 <!--
 **Whalehoho/Whalehoho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.